phel-lang/phel-lang.org/content/documentation/basic-types.md

 ## Keywords

-Keywords are like symbols that begin with a colon character.
-However, they are used as constants rather than a name for something.
+A keyword is like a symbol that begins with a colon character.
+However, it is used as a constant rather than a name for something.

 ```phel
 :keyword